renatoGarcia/icecream-cpp/README.md

 #### Iterable types

-If for an instance `a` of a type `A`, all operations below are valid:
+If for a type `A` with an instance `a`, all operations below are valid:

 ```C++
 auto it = begin(a);